jaapp/ha-marstek/README.md

 #### Important Notes

-- Changing the operating mode to Manual via the select entity will **not** activate any schedules automatically.
+- Changing the operating mode to Manual via the button entity will **not** activate any schedules automatically.
 You must configure schedules using the services above.
 - Multiple schedules can overlap.
 The device handles priority internally.
 - Schedule configurations are stored on the device and persist across reboots.
 - Since schedule reading is not supported, keep a copy of your schedule configuration in Home Assistant automations or scripts.